 When jacking up your vehicle with the jack, position the jack correctly as shown in the illustrations.

-When jacking, be sure to observe the following to reduce the possibility of death or serious injury:
+When jacking, be sure to observe the following to reduce the possibility of personal injury:

 - Follow jacking instructions. - Do not put any part of your body under the vehicle supported by the jack.
 Personal injury may occur.